hootcode99/hootcode99/README.md

 <br />

 ## About Me

-### TLDR

-I'm a competent, meticulous, and reliable developer looking to deliver value while advancing skills in AI/ML engineering & data science.
-You'll find that I'm a fast self-learner and strong communicator ready to succeed in collaborative or independent environments.
-I possess an extensive technical background honed by experience in both information technology & computer science, prepared to excel in any computing role.

-### A little more...

 I've been building, repairing, & simply having fun with computers and electronics since I was around 9 years old.
 Passion, fascination, & an aptitude for problem solving propelled me into the world of freelance IT where I served countless members of my community in a plethora of settings.
 In the IT space, I have worked on many various projects for SME & individuals.